-No doubting this week will be all about Tiger’s return.
-Woods will make his 2017-18 season debut at the Farmers Insurance Open.
-It will mark the first time in a year that he has played an official PGA Tour event.
+Tiger Woods makes his 2019 calender debut at this week’s Farmers Insurance Open.
 He has won eight times at Torrey Pines including four in a row from 2005 to 2008.
 It is also where Tiger won his last major victory, the 2008 US Open.

 Winners of the Farmers Insurance Open tend to have a touch of class about them and are either multiple Tour winners or Major winners.

-In last year’s tournament, Jon Rahm made two eagles over the final six holes on his way to capturing his first PGA Tour victory.
+In 2017, Jon Rahm made two eagles over the final six holes on his way to capturing his first PGA Tour victory.
 Rahm, who turned 22 the November previous, beat Phil Mickelson’s record as the youngest champion at the tournament.

 Rahm delivered a ball-striking master-class on his way to victory topping the field for Strokes Gained Tee-To-Green.
 For the three rounds played on the South Course he gained a mouth-watering 9.5 strokes on the field average.
 He finished the week T19 for Driving Accuracy, 16th for Driving Distance, T12 for GIR and a modest 37th in Strokes Gained Putting.

-In 2016, Brandt Snedeker emerged victorious on a Monday finish due to horrendous weather conditions.
+The 2016 champion, Brandt Snedeker, emerged victorious on a Monday finish due to horrendous weather conditions.
 He won with -6(282) which is the highest winning score at Torrey Pines in the recent past.
 To highlight the impact that the weather had, there were 23 scores in the 80s in the final round.
 Snedeker ranked 47th in Driving Distance, T57 in Driving Accuracy, T14 for GIR and 4th in Putts per GIR.
 He also finished the week T9 for Birdies shooting 16 in total.